Technical Project Manager Resume Format

 Example

-Experienced Technical Project Manager with over 6 years of success delivering complex IT infrastructure and software projects.
-Directed cross-disciplinary teams of 15+ to meet milestones ahead of schedule, improving deployment speed by 30% and reducing operational costs by $1.5M annually.
-Proficient in Agile frameworks, risk mitigation, and stakeholder collaboration.
+Experienced Technical Project Manager with 6+ years directing complex software development and infrastructure projects.
+Coordinated cross-functional teams of 12+ professionals to deliver milestones ahead of schedule, improving delivery efficiency by 30% and reducing project costs by $500K annually.
+Proficient in Agile methodologies, risk mitigation, and stakeholder communications.

 Skills Section

-Summarize 10–15 pertinent skills sorted by category.
-Balance technical skills (MS Project, Jira, Risk Analysis) with soft skills (Communication, Leadership).
-This is essential for ATS keyword matching.
+Include 10–15 technical and interpersonal skills grouped by category.
+Combine hard skills (MS Project, JIRA, Risk Management, Budgeting) with soft skills (Team Facilitation, Communication, Negotiation).
+This section crucially supports ATS keyword matching.

 Work Experience